Bertrand Bainvel Joins as UNICEF Representative in Myanmar

 From 2003 to 2008, Mr. Bainvel provided strategic leadership as UNICEF Representative in Jamaica, where he pioneered and scaled up critical interventions promoting early childhood care and development, protecting children against HIV and AIDS and domestic and community violence, and encouraging greater social investment for children.

-From 1999 to 2002, Mr. Bainvel served as Deputy to the UNICEF Special Representative in Jerusalem, Occupied Palestinian Territory.
+From 1999 to 2002, Mr. Bainvel served as Deputy to the UNICEF Special Representative in the State of Palestine [then called the Occupied Palestinian Territory].
 Together with the Palestinian Authorities and NGOs, he strengthened frameworks for psycho-social interventions; and developed skill-building programmes and opportunities for peaceful participation for adolescents caught up in the conflict.

 Mr. Bainvel worked in the Health Section in UNICEF Headquarters in New York, in Albania and in Mongolia through the nineties after he joined UNICEF in 1993.